danmatthews/danmatthews.me/resources/views/posts/2024-07-25-you-can-use-svelte-v5-with-inertiajs-really-easily-today.md

 excerpt: 'Svelte V5 is still in alpha, and a lot of things are still likely to change, but you can try it with InertiaJS today with ONE LINE of code changed.'
 ---

-# You can use Svelte v5 with InertiaJS really easily TODAY.

 Svelte V5 is still in alpha, and a lot of things are still likely to change, but you can try it with InertiaJS today with ONE LINE of code changed.